Kanka008/requirement-analysis/README.md

 * Understand the types of requirements, including functional, non-functional, business, and user requirements.

 While our main ALX project involves building an AirBnB-like platform, this repository focuses specifically on the theory and practice of requirement analysis as a standalone exercise in professional software engineering.

+## What is Requirement Analysis?

+Requirement Analysis is a crucial phase in the Software Development Life Cycle (SDLC) during which the project team works closely with stakeholders to gather, interpret, and define the software system's requirements.
+This involves identifying what the system should do (functional requirements) and how it should perform (non-functional requirements).

+The main goal of this phase is to ensure that all parties involved—developers, clients, users, and project managers—have a shared understanding of the software’s purpose, features, and constraints.
+By doing so, the development team can avoid misunderstandings and misaligned expectations that often lead to failed or delayed projects.